gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Sending the Joining Request {#ssec-join-req-sending}

-The joining node requests to join the OSCORE group by sending a Joining Request message to the related group-membership resource at the Group Manager, as per Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
+The joining node requests to join the OSCORE group by sending a Joining Request message to the related group-membership resource at the Group Manager, as per {{Section 4.3 of I-D.ietf-ace-key-groupcomm}}.

 Additionally to what defined in {{I-D.ietf-ace-key-groupcomm}}, the following applies.